The Way It All Began

 Tent City Is Born!

 The Ephrata Farmers Day Fair kept growing and a partial move of farm animals and some exhibits was necessary in the 1960’s.
 This agricultural area is now known as Tent City.
-To this day, visitors to Tent City enjoy animal exhibits and the traditional pig chase!
+To this day, visitors to Tent City enjoy a wide variety of animal exhibits and family fun entertainment and games

 More Rides Added